 When Does Amazon Charge You?
 (Here’s What You Need to Know)

 Amazon is the behemoth where many of us spend our dollars to get almost everything we need.
-They have a few different setups for ordering items such as pre-orders, Subscribe and Save, backorders, and Amazon Prime membership fees.
+They have a few different setups for ordering items, such as pre-orders, Subscribe and Save, backorders, and Amazon Prime membership fees.
 For all of these options, it is good to know when you will get charged.

 For pre-orders, Amazon charges once the item ships or a few days prior to shipping.
 For Subscribe and Save and backordered items, Amazon emails a few days before the item ships and charges once it ships.
 For Prime membership fees, Amazon charges monthly or annually, depending on what is selected during enrollment.

 One, two, or all of these Amazon ordering options might apply to you.
-Knowing when you are going to get charged can help plan things out and avoid surprises.
+Knowing when you are going to get charged can help you plan things out and avoid surprises.

 @GusHasGas @amazon I’m honestly not sure how many we’ll have, but we don’t charge you until the order ships.
 No reason to not pre-order.— Amazon Video Games (@amazongames) June 15, 2015